Lung Cancer -

 Forward to Section 1B Lung Cancer and Smoking.
 You are currently on 1A Incidence of Lung Cancer.

 Screening of non-symptomatic individuals for lung cancer is not standard in many countries.
 However, where lung cancer screening is carried out for screening, it is relatively new.
-Furthermore, clinical guidelines for patient selection and the lung-ca-lou-2screening techniques used in the clinic are still being developed.
+Furthermore, clinical guidelines for patient selection and the screening techniques used in the clinic are still being developed.

 This site is divided into eight sections that include a summary of lung cancer screening, imaging, benign lung conditions, atypical and in-situ lung conditions, lung cancer types, pathology tests, lung cancer staging and treatment.